 HIV Self Test!

-A new and easy way to get free, low barrier, and confidential access to HIV self-test kits at the AIDS Coalition of Nova Scotia (ACNS)!
+A new and easy way to get free, low barrier, and confidential access to HIV self-test kits at the Health Equity Alliance of Nova Scotia (HEAL NS)!

 We’re providing pickup and mailout options to make sure we get kits in the hands of everyone who needs them.
 When you’re ready to explore this exciting testing option, we’ll be right there with you!